aws-samples/healthomics-metadata-sync/README.md

 ![](./assets/aho_metadata.png)

 1. AWS HealthOmics automatically creates Read Set Status Update events in Amazon EventBridge.
-2. The Eventbridge events are stored in an Amazon SQS FIFO queue
+2. The Amazon Eventbridge events are stored in an Amazon SQS FIFO queue
-3. The SQS queue triggers the AWS Lambda function.
+3. The Amazon SQS queue triggers the AWS Lambda function.
-4. The Lambda function determines if the Amazon DynamoDB table entry needs to be written, updated or deleted.
+4. The Amazon Lambda function determines if the Amazon DynamoDB table entry needs to be written, updated or deleted.
 The read set status that triggered the event determines which of the following happens:
    1. ACTIVE: The read set metadata, read set tag information, and sequence store metadata is queried and the read set entry is refreshed.
    2. ACTIVATING, ARCHIVED, DELETING: The status for the read set entry is updated based on read set ARN
    3. DELETED: The read set entry is deleted